281clo/X-Ray-Pneumonia-Classification/README.md

 ```
 ├── code                                <- Folder containing preparation of data and visuals
 ├── data                                <- Folder containing all X-ray images used
+├── images                              <- Folder containing images used in the notebook
 ├── Final_Notebook.ipynb                <- Final notebook
 ├── README.md                           <- The file you're currently reading from
 ```